YilingQiao/DMRF/README.md

 ## Structure
 We have now uploaded all core C++/CUDA files but are still cleaning the python scripts, config files, and datasets for running each experiment.

-The main loop for raytracing-NeRF coupling is `render_nerf_rt` function at `./src/testbed_nerf.cu`. `./simpleRt/` also has raytracing-related functions.
+The main loop for raytracing-NeRF coupling is the `render_nerf_rt` function at `./src/testbed_nerf.cu`.
+The folder `./simpleRt/` also has raytracing-related functions.

 ## Setup